AoboHill/STAM_and_Simulation/README.md

 4. Simulation_test_chebyshev_alternative is to asess the performance by grouping allele frequencies into bins using alternative formulas.

 Note that to run the simulation code correctly may require load the functions by order.

+If you have any concerns or problems, please contace author Aobo Wang by email aobo.wang@anu.edu.au
 ```

 ## Scaling